 8. Use After-Save Flow Instead of Process Builder/Workflow

 This is another of the three key takeaways from the Record-Triggered Automation page of the Salesforce Architects Guide.
 Process Builder is significantly slower than Flow at processing a transaction.
-Workflow Rules are an entirely different system altogether and also extremely slow in comparison with Flow.
-If your org is fairly new and you’ve only built automations using Flows, this makes your job easier – keep using Flows!
-If you’re in an org with some legacy automation – existing Processes and Workflow Rules – it would be well worth your time to plan a migration to Flow to simplify your development going forward.
+Workflow rules are an entirely different system altogether and also extremely slow in comparison with Flow.
+If your org is fairly new and you’ve only built automations using flows, this makes your job easier – keep using flows!
+If you’re in an org with some legacy automation – existing Processes and workflow rules – it would be well worth your time to plan a migration to Flow to simplify your development going forward.

 9. Flow Isn’t Always the Best Idea

-There are times when building a Flow may not be the correct move.
+There are times when building a flow may not be the correct move.
 As with point number 8, there is an order of magnitude for how slow a specific automation tool is.
 Flow is fast, but there are other tools like Apex that are much faster.
-If you’re seeing issues related to a transaction taking too long to process, you may need to utilise Apex rather than Flow to complete your task.
+If you’re seeing issues related to a transaction taking too long to process, you may need to utilize Apex rather than Flow to complete your task.